 You know those days when you just don’t feel like cooking?
 When the thought of chopping and slicing and preparing and even just turning on the oven feels like too much?
-Those are exactly the kinds of nights when popcorn for dinner is appropriate, and it’s just the kind of night we had last weekend.
+Those are exactly the kinds of nights when stovetop popcorn for dinner is appropriate, and it’s just the kind of night we had last weekend.

 It was just the kiddos and I last weekend and I had promised them a movie night.
 And while I don’t normally serve popcorn as a full-blown meal, since it was just us and we wanted something easy, popcorn it was.
 Plus, the boys love it and it’s always a special treat for them.

 I grew up eating this combo often (waaay before Olivia Pope made it a thing).
-I have vivid memories of spending the night at my grandparent’s house with my siblings and my cousins, my grandma violently shaking the oiled pan of popping corn over the gas burner so that it wouldn’t burn.
+I have vivid memories of spending the night at my grandparent’s house with my siblings and my cousins, my grandma violently shaking the oiled pan of popcorn corn over the gas burner so that it wouldn’t burn.
 She’d pile the popcorn high in our bowls, but it didn’t stop there.
 Next came “the toppings”.
 What – you didn’t know that popcorn could have toppings?
 Read on my friend.

 First, a little background.
 My Grandpa was a butcher and the owner of a meat market in the small town where they lived called Eckert’s.
 His father had owned the store too, and my Grandpa had grown up, alongside his brother, working in the store, which is what they both did until they finally sold it many years later.
 In the old days, they used to butcher the hogs and steer (and probably scores of other game) right in the back of the store!